-Dr. Stauss, an associate professor of pharmacology, has established a unique partnership with the Meenakshi Mission Hospital and Research Center (MMHRC) in Madurai, India.
+Dr. Stauss, a professor of pharmacology, has established a unique partnership with the Meenakshi Mission Hospital and Research Center (MMHRC) in Madurai, India.
 Over the last seven years, he has journeyed to the hospital three times.

 “The MMHRC faces similar challenges as the New Mexico border region; there are many barriers to health care, such as poverty, lack of health insurance, physician shortages and long distances to hospitals.”
 Dr. Stauss says.
 “Being immersed in the health care operation of MMHRC will provide students with insights into how MMHRC overcomes many of these challenges.”

 Dr. Stauss first heard of the MMHRC while working at the University of Iowa, where a study abroad program was established for undergraduates.
 Dr. Stauss built a strong relationship with the hospital administrator while attending the trips.

 After joining the Burrell College in 2018, Dr. Stauss moved to establish a similar study abroad program here.
 He hopes it will build students’ understanding of medicine and health care systems in other countries.